A Friendly Call

-A Friendly Call is an oil on canvas painting executed in 1895 by the American painter William Merritt Chase.
-It was acquired by the National Gallery of Art in Washington, D.C., in 1943 as part of the Chester Dale collection.
+A Friendly Call is an oil-on-canvas painting executed in 1895 by the American painter William Merritt Chase.
+It was acquired by the National Gallery of Art in Washington D.C., in 1943 as part of the Chester Dale collection.

 The canvas depicts Chase's wife Alice earnestly chatting with a fashionably dressed visitor in the artist's studio at their summer house at Shinnecock Hills, Long Island.
 The features of the studio are accurately rendered when compared to a contemporary photograph.
-The use of color and light is reminiscent of the French Impressionists, a style that led to Chase being dubbed the "American Impressionist".
+The use of color and light is reminiscent of the French Impressionists, a style that led to Chase being dubbed an "American Impressionist".